Isoorientin 3'-O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and isoorientin, whereas its two products are S-adenosylhomocysteine and isoscoparin.
+This is a methylation reaction in which the luteolin-6-C-glucoside, isoorientin, is converted to isoscoparin.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:isoorientin 3'-O-methyltransferase.
 This enzyme is also called isoorientin 3'-methyltransferase.